 Many other holdings in the Fund are unique companies that have been mischaracterized by the market.
-The recent shakeup of the Global Industry Classification Standard (GICS) underscores this.
-More than 2,000 stocks were reclassified by sector and sub-industry, including core Fund holdings Alphabet, Alibaba, and Facebook, Inc., all of which were moved out of Information Technology.
+The 2018 shakeup of the Global Industry Classification Standard (GICS) underscores this.
+More than 2,000 stocks were reclassified by sector and sub-industry, including core Fund holding Alphabet, which was moved from Information Technology to Communication Services.

-In fact, we never viewed any of these companies as true IT businesses (apparently GICS now agrees).
+In fact, we never viewed these companies as true IT businesses (apparently GICS now agrees).
 As none of them sells software, servers, or semiconductor chips, their fundamentals do not correlate with the traditional drivers of growth in IT - corporate technology refresh cycles or government budget flushes and IT infrastructure upgrades.
 Rather, they have a wide array of businesses and initiatives that sell to different sectors of the economy.
 And like Amazon, they are all part of the digitization revolution and knowledge-based economy, a long-term mega-trend that is transforming virtually all aspects of modern life.

 - Overemphasis on short-term results Short-term fluctuations in the market are rarely based on the fundamental strengths or weaknesses of a company.
 The market will move one way or another in reaction to any manner of macro event that has nothing to do with the intrinsic long-term value of a particular stock.
 Recency bias is another source of mispricing.
 Investors tend to overweight the most recent events the latest earnings report or company news in their expectations for the future. - Use of conventional valuation metrics A company's price to earnings ratio is typically an easy compare a high P/E ratio means the company is expensive, and a low P/E ratio means it's inexpensive.
 We also think it's the worst valuation metric there is.
 First, earnings can be manipulated.
 Second, by definition, growth companies are penalizing short-term profits to invest in long-term growth.
 Because of these shortcomings, we think of the widespread use of P/E ratios as yet another source of mispricing.
-Instead, as discussed above, we focus on FCF yield and ROIC.
+Instead, as discussed above, we focus on free cash flow yield and return on invested capital.